cronvel/rest-query/README.md

 * all Rest Query hook are async
 * the main flow is suspended, waiting for the hook completion.

-Whatever the hook, they are always functions of the form: `function( hookContext )` returning a `Promise` that resolve once completed.
+Whatever the hook, they are always functions of the form: `function( context )` returning a `Promise` that resolve once completed.